iconify/iconify/packages/react/readme.md

 ## Icon component properties

 `icon` property is mandatory.
 It tells component what icon to render.
-If the property value is invalid, the component will render an empty icon.
-The value can be a string containing the icon name (icon must be registered before use by calling `addIcon` or `addCollection`, see instructions above) or an object containing the icon data.
+The value can be a string containing the icon name or an object containing the icon data.

 The icon component has the following optional properties:

 -   `inline`.
 Changes icon behaviour to match icon fonts.
-See "Icon and InlineIcon" section above.
+See "Inline icon" section above.
 -   `width` and `height`.
 Icon dimensions.
 The default values are "1em" for both.
 See "Dimensions" section below.
 -   `color`.
 Icon colour.
 This is the same as setting colour in style.
 See "Icon colour" section below.
 -   `flip`, `hFlip`, `vFlip`.
 Flip icon horizontally and/or vertically.
 See "Transformations" section below.